AleMunin/eleventy_pug/src/posts/post2.md

 ---
-id: "post-2"
+id: post-2
-title: "This is Post 2"
+title: This is Post 2
-excerpt: "this is data post 2"
+excerpt: this is data post 2
 public: true

 ---